GitHubSecurityLab/codeql-zero-to-hero/2/challenge-4/instructions.md

 3. Check that the database is selcted, like in the step 1.

 ##
-1. Got to the 'Explorer' tab and create a new file in the `codeql-custom-queries` folder.
-Call it `call.ql` and copy the below query into the file.
+1. Got to the 'Explorer' tab and create a new file in the `codeql-custom-queries-python` folder.
+Call the file `call.ql` and copy the below query into the file.
 ```ql
 import python